George Simion: Post-2025 Romanian presidential election

 On 1 June 2025, Simion congratulated Karol Nawrocki for his victory in the 2025 Polish presidential election.
 Two days later, Simion announced that Silvia Uscov, who had been head of the campaign's legal team, had joined AUR.
 The announcement came simultaneously with Dan Dungaciu and Andrei Gușă also joining the party.

 Political positions

-Israel and Palestine
+Israel, the Holocaust and Palestine

 In August 2023, Simion met with Israeli ambassador to Romania Reuven Azar and Israeli Likud politician Yossi Dagan, head of the Shomron Regional Council.
 At the meeting, Simion acknowledged and expressed regret about Romania's role in the Holocaust during World War II, promising to combat antisemitism and supported the expansion of Israeli settlements in the West Bank, emphasising what he described as "the historical right of the Jewish people to build and live in communities and cities in Judea and Samaria, the cradle of history of the Jewish people since the days of the Bible".